jwstegemann/fritz2-docs/ListsinaModel.md

 val listStore = RootStore<List<String>>(listOf("a","b","c"))
 ```

-It is perfectly valid to handle this as seen before: map the `data` to a `Flow` of `Tag`s by iterating over the `List` and bind it to some place in your `render`.
+It is perfectly valid to handle this as seen before: map the `data` to a `Flow` of `Tag`s by iterating over the `List` in your `render`.
 However, for `List`s that change more often this does not perform well as the entire list will be re-rendered whenever the model changes.

-For those cases, fritz2 offers the method `each()` which creates a `Seq` from your `Flow`. `Seq`s offer intermediate operations that work on your list elements.
+For those cases, fritz2 offers the method `renderEach()` which creates a `RenderContext` from your `Flow`.
+Then you can create new `Tag`s based on the single list elements.

+@STE rework
 Binding a `Seq` in your `render` context works exactly as for a `Flow` by just calling `bind()` on it.
 But instead of a `DomMountPoint`, a `DomMultiMountPoint` will be created.
-This kind of `MountPoint` gets a `Flow` of patches as its upstream and is therefore able to change only those DOM-elements that need to be changed (when you add a new element to your List for example or remove one):
+This kind of `MountPoint` gets a `Flow` of patches as its upstream and is therefore able to change only those
+DOM-elements that need to be changed (when you add a new element to your List for example or remove one):

 ```kotlin
 val seq = object : RootStore<List<String>>(listOf("one", "two", "three")) {